-If a child is injured at a daycare center from negligence or poor supervision, parents have the option to file a personal injury lawsuit on behalf of the minor child.
+If a child is injured at a daycare center from negligence or inadequate supervision, parents have the option to file a personal injury lawsuit on behalf of the minor child.

-Generally, the lawyer hired by the parents must prove that the defendant’s daycare employees acted negligently and that the defendant’s negligence caused the injury.
+Generally, we must prove that the defendant’s daycare employees acted negligently and that the defendant’s negligence caused the injury or death.

 Wrongful death lawsuits have the same standards of proof and can be filed by parents after a child’s death.
 Parents may seek compensation for their damages, like medical expenses or time taken off work to care for an injured child.
-However, in Texas, courts take very seriously the obligations to a minor and always take steps to ensure the minor is being treated fairly and their best interests are represented.
+However, in Texas, courts take the obligations to a minor seriously and always try to ensure the minor is being treated fairly, and their best interests are represented.